tarikh03/K2View-Academy/articles/DPM/09_DPM_Tutorial/03_Auto_Sync/03_06_Auto_Sync_Change_Your_Data.md

 We will use Open Source Billing (OSB) for this demonstration.

 Access Open Source Billing (OSB) application.
-Click the line in the **Clients** table that refers to your customer.
+Click the **Edit** icon in the **Clients** table that refers to the line showing your customer.

 ![image](../images/03_11_Auto_Sync_First_OSB.jpg)

-This will open the customer details screen:
+Edit Client screen is presented as result:

 ![image](../images/03_12_Auto_Sync_First_OSB.jpg)